Muscle Group Series: Leg Workouts

 Calf muscles are on the backside of the bottom half of your legs, below the hamstrings.
 They are the muscles between the back of the knee and the heel of your foot.
 These muscles help you press onto your tip-toes, jump into the air, move your foot, and propel you forward when you walk.

+As you probably already know, each leg muscle workout will target and build muscle in different areas.
 Now that you have a strong understanding of the main muscle groups in your legs, we are going to dive into useful exercises to strengthen each muscle group.
 It is important to rotate through these muscle groups so that your legs are strong and toned throughout.
 Having an imbalance in one leg muscle group can lead to overcompensation of another muscle group and eventually leads to injury.

+This leg exercise is one you’re probably most familiar with and aids in building muscle in the glutes.
 Begin standing upright with your legs a bit wider than hip-width distance apart.
 Your feet should be parallel to one another, facing forward.
 Imagine a string pulling you upright from the top of your head the entire time, this will ensure a straight and engaged back.

 Start by bending your knees, your body will begin to lower towards the ground.
 Pause once your knees are as much as your body allows, but do not bend any further than a 90-degree angle at the knees.
 Once you’re as low as you can go, press back up to your starting position.
 The lower you bend, the more your glutes engage.
+While these can be done as bodyweight exercises, weighted squats will help in building muscle quicker.

 Fire Hydrants (Glutes)

-Begin on your hands and knees in a table-top position—knees under your hips, wrists under your shoulders.
+Another leg exercise that helps build muscle in the glute area is the fire hydrant.
+Begin on your hands and knees in a table-top position-knees under your hips, wrists under your shoulders.

 Keep one leg in this position while lifting the other out and up, externally rotating your hip open.
 The higher you can lift the outside of your knee to the ceiling, the more engaged your glute will become.
 Once you’ve lifted as high as you can, return both legs to a tabletop position and repeat on the other leg.